home Framing Point-of-View Shot (POV Shot)

 Uses

-What does a profile shot do?
+What does a point of view shot do?

 POV shots can carry a visceral energy that draws the viewer into the heart of a scene.
 By showing the world through a character’s eyes, filmmakers can blur the line between observation and experience.
 Depending on how it’s used, a POV shot can anchor the audience in reality or destabilize it.
 Here are a few ways it functions in storytelling: